 For example, rather than manually messaging each influencer on your list, automate it entirely and send a heartfelt but uniform DM to multiple contacts at once.
 Many tools let you personalize each message with influencer names and so on, giving your automated outreach that human touch.

-While automation tools such as Hootsuite and Sprout Social dominate the market somewhat, there are plenty of smaller brands that can provide solo enterprises with effective social automation capabilities.
+While automation tools such as Hootsuite and Sprout Social dominate the market somewhat, there are plenty of smaller brands that can provide solo enterprises with effective social automation capabilities such as Sked Social.
 Most tools offer free trials, so shop around before committing.

 Know your platforms (and their users) inside and out